Doridian/OpenBambuAPI/cloud-x509-auth.md

 ```

 Where:
 - `hex_fingerprint` is a 32-char lowercase hex string.
-In the envelopes I
+In captured envelopes
   captured this matched the leaf certificate's
   `tbsCertificate.serialNumber` rather than an MD5 over the cert.
 You can
   check against your own capture with: